yzzhang/machine-learning/README.md

 #### Project 6: [Capstone](https://github.com/yzzhang/machine-learning/blob/master/capstone/capstone_report.pdf)
 This final project presents a brand new research paper entitled "Wisconsin Breast Cancer Diagnosis Deep Learning Revisited" based on a free-chosen topic.

+<b> Abstract </b>

+The machine learning methodology has long been used in medical diagnosis.
+The Wisconsin Diagnostic Breast Cancer (WDBC) dataset has been widely used in research experiments.
+Most of publications focused on traditional machine learning methods such as decision trees and decision tree-based ensemble methods.

+Recently supervised deep learning method starts to get attention.
+For instance, Stahl and Geekette applied this method to the WDBC dataset for breast cancer diagnosis using feature values calculated from digitized image of a Fine Needle Aspirate (FNA) of a breast mass.

+In this paper, I propose a new supervised deep learning method for analyzing the same WDBC dataset for breast cancer diagnosis.

 #### Certificate: [Udacity Machine Learning Engineer Nanodegree](https://github.com/yzzhang/machine-learning/blob/master/certificates/Yuefeng_certificate_11_28_2017.pdf)